Controlling your video streams¶

-After you select a video stream(s) for display, a Media Player Bar opens along the bottom of the display frame.
-The Media Player Bar controls all the Video Stream(s) in your window simultaneously.
+After you select a video stream(s) for display, a media player bar opens along the bottom of the display frame.
+The media player bar controls all of the video stream(s) in your window simultaneously.

 The player buttons allow you to rapidly scan through historical programs.
 From left to right, the buttons perform the following functions:

 1F: Frame rewind; rewinds one frame each time the button is pressed

 X1/2 half-speed rewind: Rewinds at half the normal frame rate